This show has now closed, click here for a listing of current and future London shows

 "Plenty of levity... a very satisfying night out" The Daily Mail

-David Hare on the play: "Amy's View starts in a widow's sitting-room which is casually littered with the work of a dead artist, Bernard Thomas.
+The playwright David Hare said about his play: "Amy's View starts in a widow's sitting-room which is casually littered with the work of a dead artist, Bernard Thomas.
 It is Thomas's spirit which then presides over the whole play.
 The story that follows, about the relationship between a leading West End actress, Esme Allen, and her loving daughter, Amy, is played out over a sixteen-year period, starting in 1979.
 It describes an era in which it becomes more and more difficult for an actress to make a living in the theatre alone.
 But, throughout, it is the memory of her dead husband which provides Esme with the lasting principles of her life.
 In writing a play which is, at the last, a testimony to art's dignifying importance in the life, at least, of one individual, I am pleased that so many people have spotted the fact that the play aims to use all the armoury of theatre to defend theatre itself.
 Since the play opened at the National Theatre in 1997, I have also been amused and sometimes taken aback by the sheer variety of people's responses to it...
 To some people who write to me, Amy's View is, primarily, a family play, the study of a relationship between a mother and daughter.
 To others, it is a tragedy, centred round the deeply mysterious question of why we can never make amends with people we need to, but instead always choose disastrously to put reconciliation off to another day.
 To others again, it is seen primarily as an attack on a generation which regards art itself as old-fashioned and elitist.
 To a last, substantial group, Amy's View has appeared principally as a political play, showing how the spoilt British characteristically dream their way through their lives, hopelessly trusting to their own superiority, and never really bothering to come to terms with a reality which has changed beyond recognition.
 I hope it will ruin nobody's fun to say I recognize all these interpretations, and intend at least three-quarters of them.
 But beyond all of them, my purpose in writing Amy's View was to do something blindingly simple, and yet still distressingly rare: to put modern women's lives on the stage in a way which I hope women might recognize."